 “Wheeling Park, the Capitol Theatre, Wesbanco Arena are really gems in our community, and we’re excited to have the opportunity to be able to give them some money to help them make some important upgrades.
 “Chad Thalman, city council Vice Mayor

 The city has decided to pour $1.4 M federally dollars into WesBanco Arena and the Capitol Theatre combined.
-It will help upgrade both facilities, especially, the fly system at the theatre.
+It will help upgrade both facilities, specially, the fly system at the theatre.

 And another $1.8 M into Wheeling and Oglebay Parks’ facilities.

 “It’s just going to really make a mark on Wheeling Park.
 The whole thing is going to transform the park.
 We’re really proud of it.”
 Bob Peckenpaugh, President and CEO of the Wheeling park commission

 Part of it will help install a new ‘Starbucks-like’ cafe in the White Place, renovate the entire ballroom area, fix up the ice rink, and the rest will go towards adding a Spray Ground to the Wheeling Park Pool.

 Along with these federally-funded city projects, council also ‘okayed’ a bond proposal for the city’s pension funding program.
 City officials explain it’s meant to help fund the unfunded liability with closed police and fire pension funds.